njeriolenkere/BreakOut/README.md

 # BreakOut
-A simple smash the brick game
+A simple game of smashing a brick